asper/MicroSlideshow/README.md

 MicroSlideshow
 ==============

-Mootools slideshow that only support fade transitions
+Mootools slideshow that only supports fade transitions Why would you need 50 transition when you only use one??